-On a regular basis, the Board, through the Risk Committee, reviews the risk framework, the risk register and the systems to identify and manage risk and satisfies itself that Management has in place appropriate systems for managing risk and for maintaining appropriate internal controls.
+On a regular basis, the Board, through the Risk Committee, reviews the risk framework including risk appetite, the risk register and the systems to identify and manage risk and satisfies itself that Management has in place appropriate systems for managing risk and for maintaining appropriate internal controls.
+A review has taken place during the reporting period.